Naman-Jain-2256/my-linux-learning-journey/phase-1(for everyone)/linux-basics/basic-commands.md

 > From checking your identity to spying on your system’s brain — you’ve mastered the essentials!
 >
 > ### 🔜 Next Up:
-> ➡️ **[File & Directory Commands](../file-and-directory-operations/file-directory-commands.md)** — Navigate the Linux filesystem like a pro explorer! 🧭
+> ➡️ **[Keyboard shortcuts](../linux-basics/keyboard-shortcuts.md)** — Master some Cheat Codes to use in case of Anything goes wrong or to boost your productivity! 🧭
 >
 > ### 💬 Parting Advice:
 > > "In a world full of clicks, be a command." 🧠💻